- Excellent customer service

 The ticket has important information prefilled, which is hugely convenient.
 Additionally, support promises to get back to you within an hour, but it’s usually more like 20 minutes, making customer service one of VPN Unlimited’s best selling points.
 The answers to both technical and billing inquiries were well thought out and obviously not copy-pasted.

 The knowledgebase is clearly written and extensive, as well, especially the troubleshooting section, which does a great job of holding users’ hands through known bugs.
-Although there’s no user forum, for this category we have got no problem giving VPN Unlimited a high score.
+Although there’s no user forum, there is a Reddit community at r/VPNUnlimited.
+For this category, we’ve got no problem giving VPN Unlimited a high score.

 The Verdict